cztomczak/phpdesktop/README.md

 is basically what [Electron](https://electronjs.org/) is, but with PHP support added.
 You create client interface in JS/HTML5 and use PHP for back-end stuff such as interacting with OS, filesystem and processing of data.
-So it works similarly as your web application, but can run and act like a native desktop application.
+So it works similarly to your web application, but can run and act like a native desktop application.
 The development workflow you are used to while creating web applications remains the same.
 There is no new API/framework to learn.
 The process of turning an existing website into a desktop application is basically